EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

                 return db == 'cache_primary'
             return None

-If you don't specify routing directions for the database cache model, the cache backend will use the ``default`` database.
+If you don\'t specify routing directions for the database cache model, the cache backend will use the ``default`` database.

-Of course, if you don't use the database cache backend, you don't need to worry about providing routing instructions for the database cache model.
+Of course, if you don\'t use the database cache backend, you don\'t need to worry about providing routing instructions for the database cache model.